prasannassp/Hacktober-Fest-2020/README.md

 # HacktoberFest-2021
-Repository designed for beginner to contribute to open-source
+Repository designed for beginners to contribute to open-source

 ## ❓ What is Hacktoberfest 2021?